TheGoat1230/YesAI/README.md

 # Side-note

 Again, this project is not meant to harm anyone.
-This can be used for the sole purpose of cleaning up metadata related to AI generated images for whatever reason.
+This can be used for the sole purpose of cleaning up metadata related to AI generated images for whatever reason, as well as getting rid of invisible watermarks.
 You can build on this, play with it, experiment with it.
 Use it at your own risk and I take NO responsibility for ill use of the code.

 # Credits: (For Pillow and Python Imaging Library (PIL))